2026-04-26·13 min read

-EU Cyber Resilience Act Art.36: Market Surveillance Penalties for Manufacturer Violations — €15M/2.5% Fine Structure, MSA Enforcement Powers, and Developer Compliance Guide (2026)
+EU Cyber Resilience Act Art.64: Administrative Penalties for Manufacturer Violations — €15M/2.5% Fine Structure, MSA Enforcement Powers, and Developer Compliance Guide (2026)

 The Cyber Resilience Act's enforcement architecture has two distinct layers.
-Article 64 establishes the administrative fine structure — the maximum amounts, the tier thresholds, and the calculation methodology that regulators apply when issuing penalties.
-Article 36 establishes the operational enforcement powers — the specific authority granted to market surveillance authorities (MSAs) to investigate non-compliant products, order corrective measures, and impose fines when they find software or hardware that violates the CRA's essential cybersecurity requirements.
+Article 64 establishes the administrative fine structure — the maximum amounts, the tier thresholds, and the calculation methodology that Member States and regulators apply when issuing penalties.
+The market surveillance chapter (Art.52 onwards) establishes the operational enforcement powers — the specific authority granted to market surveillance authorities (MSAs) to investigate non-compliant products, order corrective measures, and trigger the penalties that flow from finding software or hardware that violates the CRA's essential cybersecurity requirements.

 For developers and CTOs, the distinction matters.
 Article 64 answers "how much could we be fined?"
-Article 36 answers "how does enforcement actually happen — and what steps can regulators take before and alongside issuing a fine?"
+The MSA powers answer "how does enforcement actually happen — and what steps can regulators take before and alongside issuing a fine?"
 Understanding both is essential to building a CRA compliance programme that addresses not just penalty exposure but the full enforcement process that determines whether liability ever materialises.

 As of April 2026, the CRA is entering its first active enforcement phase.
-The Notified Bodies chapter (Chapter III, Art.25-35) becomes fully operational in June 2026, meaning conformity assessment bodies can formally certify or reject Class II products.
-The market surveillance infrastructure established by Art.36 is the mechanism through which non-compliant products will be caught, investigated, and penalised in this initial enforcement phase.
+The Notified Bodies chapter becomes fully operational in June 2026, meaning conformity assessment bodies can formally certify or reject Class II products.
+The market surveillance infrastructure through which non-compliant products are caught, investigated, and ultimately penalised under Art.64 is the mechanism that drives enforcement in this initial phase.

-Article 36 of the CRA grants market surveillance authorities the full enforcement toolkit for dealing with non-compliant products with digital elements.
-This authority comprises three distinct powers:
+Article 64 of the CRA sets the administrative fines, while the market surveillance authorities wield the full enforcement toolkit for dealing with non-compliant products with digital elements.
+In combination, this regime comprises three distinct powers:

 1. Investigation powers — MSAs may request technical documentation, access source code under confidentiality conditions, require product testing, and compel manufacturers to provide information about their supply chain, update mechanisms, and vulnerability handling processes.
 These investigation powers mirror those established for AI Act enforcement under Art.58 EU AI Act, reflecting a deliberate regulatory convergence across EU technology legislation.

-2. Corrective measure powers — When an MSA determines that a product violates the CRA's essential requirements or manufacturer obligations, Art.36 authorises four categories of corrective measures applied in escalating order of severity:
+2. Corrective measure powers — When an MSA determines that a product violates the CRA's essential requirements or manufacturer obligations, the market surveillance procedures authorise four categories of corrective measures applied in escalating order of severity:

-3. Fine-imposing powers — Art.36 grants MSAs the direct authority to impose administrative fines on manufacturers, importers, and distributors in accordance with the penalty amounts established by Art.64.
-Crucially, Art.36 makes fines an enforcement tool alongside corrective measures rather than a last resort — an MSA may impose both a corrective measure and a fine simultaneously when the violation warrants it.
+3. Fine-imposing powers — Member States empower their authorities to impose administrative fines on manufacturers, importers, and distributors in accordance with the penalty amounts established by Art.64.
+Crucially, the CRA makes fines an enforcement tool alongside corrective measures rather than a last resort — an authority may impose both a corrective measure and a fine simultaneously when the violation warrants it.

-When an MSA exercises its Art.36 fine-imposing power, it applies the penalty amounts specified in Art.64.
-The three tiers operate as follows under the Art.36 enforcement context:
+When an authority exercises its fine-imposing power, it applies the penalty amounts specified in Art.64.
+The three tiers operate as follows in the CRA enforcement context:

 Tier 1 — Essential Cybersecurity Requirements: €15M or 2.5% of Global Annual Turnover